iseeag/DS18B20/README.md

 DS18B20 RaspberryPi demo
 ======
-this c++ code can be used with up to 8 sensors in a single bus, but I have no idea how slow it would be
+this c++ code can be used with up to 8 sensors in a single bus, but I have no idea how slow it would be The sensor needs a pull up resistor of about 5k ohm. or read the datasheet: http://datasheets.maximintegrated.com/en/ds/DS18B20.pdf

 The setup script does the following: